lemz1/Solar-System/README.md

 ### Windows

 To build on windows you can run the setup-vs.bat to generate the visual studio solution file.
-Or you could use the build.bat files which requires you to specify the path to MSBuild.exe.
+Or you could use the build.bat files which requires you to specify the path to MSBuild.exe in each of the build.bat files.

 ### Linux